Shigeru Ishiba: United States and tariff negotiations

-China, South Korea, and response to tariffs

-Ishiba with the Foreign Ministers of South Korea (Cho Tae-yul; left) and China (Wang Yi; right) in March 2025.

-Ishiba meets with South Korean President Lee Jae-myung at the Nurimaru APEC House in Busan, 30 September 2025.
+China and South Korea

-In November 2024, Ishiba urged American President Joe Biden to approve Nippon-US Steel deal, which he ultimately blocked.
-Following the decision, Minister of Foreign Affairs Takeshi Iwaya visited China in December; the meeting was seen as signs of improving of ties.
+Following the decision, Minister of Foreign Affairs Takeshi Iwaya visited China in December; the meeting was seen as a sign of improving ties.
 Later in January the LDP-led Japan-China Parliamentary Friendship Association made a trip to China.
 The meeting was the first of the Japan-China Ruling Party Exchange Council since October 2018.
 In January 2025, Ishiba's government announced that the Ministry of Foreign Affairs would be easing visa requirements for Chinese tourists.
 The plan sparked criticism from within the LDP.

+Ishiba meeting with Chinese President Xi Jinping during the 2024 APEC summit.

+Shigeru Ishiba greeting South Korean President Lee Jae-Myung during the 2025 G7 summit.

+Ishiba with the Foreign Ministers of South Korea (Cho Tae-yul; left) and China (Wang Yi; right) in March 2025.

 Ishiba's diplomatic stance regarding China was notably criticized by Kōichi Hagiuda, who demanded more thorough explanations for the recent shifts in policy.
 A day before Donald Trump's "Liberation Day" tariffs were announced, the governments of China and South Korea in coordination with Japan, agreed to jointly respond to the expected tariffs, with the three countries agreeing to strengthen free trade.
 After Yoon Suk Yeol was removed from office as President of South Korea on 4 April 2025, Ishiba stated that "Regardless of administration, cooperation between Japan and South Korea is crucial not only for our security, but also for our country's independence and peace, and for peace and stability in the region."

-In response to tariffs announced by the second Trump administration in the United States, Ishiba established a council of relevant ministers for a whole-of-government response.
-He referred to the tariff situation as “like a national crisis,” and called on the other political parties to cooperate in presenting a unified front.
-CDP leader Yoshihiko Noda urged Ishiba to directly negotiate with Trump.
-In response, Ishiba claimed that "Trump is a man who does not like to be criticized" and that "I don't know who to talk to to get through to Trump," a remark that earned criticism from Ishin co-leader Seiji Maehara.

-Ishiba also faced criticism from the CDP for his response to the tariffs.
-Finance Minister Katsunobu Kato said on 4 April that it was 'theoretically possible' to levy retaliatory tariffs, but only after "going through the [World Trade Organization] dispute settlement procedure as much as possible."
-That same day, Ishiba held talks with opposition parties over the tariffs.